Nicol: Who the hell is David Agnew?

 Me: No, when I was 24 and I was living with you.
 I toyed with the idea of sending a proposal to Virgin’s New Adventures range.
-Their guidelines specifically told you not to use any established characters or monsters, so my story featured Duggan and the Zygons.
-It was terrible.
-I never sent it.
+Their guidelines specifically stated that you couldn’t use any established characters or monsters, so my story featured Duggan and the Zygons.
+Because I’m an idiot.

 Scarlioni and the Doctor discuss the merits of meddling with time.